VenkatKaushal/Software_Traceability_RAG_LLM/README.md

 This project leverages:
 - LlamaIndex for indexing, retrieval, and querying of code and documentation.
-- Neo4j / Kuzu as graph stores for knowledge representation.
+- Neo4j as graph stores for knowledge representation.
 - ChromaDB as a vector store for efficient similarity search.
-- Transformers-based LLMs (e.g., Mistral, Llama2, DeepSeek, Gemma) for natural language-based queries and code generation.
+- Transformers-based LLMs for natural language-based queries and code generation.

 ## Key Features
 ------------